EdDataScienceEES/tutorial-orla03/index.md

 <center> <img src="{{ site.baseurl }}/figures/Prediction-plot.png" alt="Img" style="width: 800px;"/> </center>

+<a name="section4"></a>
 ## Challenge!!

+Well done for following the basic skills of finding these intervals!

 In this section, we will challenge ourselves to plot both 99% confidence and 95% confidence intervals for the `dragons` data.
 This gives us an opportunity to analyse how the change in size of interval effects the results.

+We want to estimate the difference in test scores between the mountain ranges, have a read through the data before you begin and build a linear model (*hint: use a simple linear model!).
+Once you have constructed a model, build the different confidence intervals and visualise the data to answer the question.
+This data is included within the data folder <a href="https://github.com/EdDataScienceEES/tutorial-orla03/tree/master/data" target="_blank">here</a>
+- download and load the data before you begin.

-Questions to think about before we begin!!
+#### Questions to think about before we begin!!

-#### What do we expect when we move to a 99% from a 95% confidence interval?
+**What do we expect when we move to a 99% from a 95% confidence interval?**
-#### What does the larger confidence interval imply about the predictions?
+**What does a larger confidence interval imply?**

 {% capture reveal %}